coopengo/coog-admin/doc/oauth_setup.md

 Which plateform do you use to call API ?
 Web server (example: Node.js or Tomcat)

-Which data would you acces ?
+Which data would you access ?
 Data user

 Then click on the button